murdock-aubry/fluids-playground/README.md

-# Stable2DObject: A 2D Fluid Dynamics Simulation
+# Stable2DObject: A 2D Fluid Dynamics Playground

 `Stable2DObject` is a Python-based fluid dynamics simulator designed to model fluid motion, diffusion, and interactions with obstacles in a 2D grid.
 It is particularly suited for educational, research, and visualization purposes.
 This implementation focuses on stability, efficiency, and modularity.